studentpilotportal/Learn-Everything-Aviation/Aviation Weather Services/Preflight Weather Briefings.md

 Prior to every flight, pilots should obtain a briefing from a specialist at a Flight Service Station (FSS), Automated Flight Service Station (AFSS), or the National Weather Service (NWS).

 Currently, the National Oceanic and Atmospheric Agency (NOAA) serves as the parent organization of the NWS, which provides the aviation industry in the U.S. with most of its raw weather information.
-Nearly all other weather providers simply repackage their information in a more user-friendly and easier to understand format.
+Nearly all other weather providers repackage NOAA's weather information and remarket it in a more user-friendly and easier to understand format.

-Flight Service Stations (FSS) are the primary sources for obtaining preflight briefings and to file flight plans by phone or online. **Flight Service Specialists are qualified and certified as Pilot Weather Briefers by the FAA they are only authorized to translate and interpret available forecasts and reports, not make original forecasts.**
+Flight Service Stations (FSS) are the primary sources for obtaining preflight briefings and to file flight plans by phone or online. **Flight Service Specialists are qualified and certified as Pilot Weather Briefers by the FAA.
+They are only authorized to translate and interpret available forecasts and reports, not make original forecasts.**

 When obtaining a weather briefing, pilots need to specify what type of briefing they want, appropriate background information about the flight and the aircraft's identification or the pilot's name.
-This will enable the briefer to tailor the information to the pilot's intended route of flight.
+It may also be helpful to a briefer to know if the pilot is instrument-rated.
+This will enable the briefer to tailor the information to the pilot's intended route of flight and provide the most relevant information.

 **There are three (3) types of weather briefings:**
 1. Standard Briefing